Brooklyn Brickhouse Vintage thrift store in Williamsburg Brooklyn

 Brooklyn Woke Vintage

-158 Bedford Ave.
+158 Bedford Ave, Williamsburg

-I will now direct you to another Williamsburg gem and great option for Brooklyn vintage shopping; Brooklyn Woke Vintage.
+I will now direct you to another Williamsburg gem and a great option for Brooklyn vintage shopping; Brooklyn Woke Vintage.
 Brooklyn Woke will definitely be a special treat for those who grew up in the 80s and 90s.

 This shop is home to many antiques and vintage goodies.
 They have vintage vinyl records, cassette tapes, action figures (Star Wars, WWE), old fashioned cameras, and even 80s style radio and CD players.
 They even have PEZheads, if you’re old enough to remember those.